What to do after the change of the primary domain of your cPanel account

 Up-to-date information about the existing configuration of document roots can be checked using the cPanel >> Domains menu :

-Troubleshooting: new primary domain name directs to the parking page instead of the website.
+Troubleshooting: the new primary domain name directs to the parking page instead of the website.

-Alternatively, you can point the domain to its hosting server by setting up a Type A DNS record for the domain, using the server IP as its value.
+Alternatively, you can point the domain to its hosting server by setting up a Type A DNS record for the domain, using the server IP as the value.

-Troubleshooting: new primary domain name displays the content of the previous domain.
+Troubleshooting: the new primary domain name displays the content of the previous domain.

-Troubleshooting: Website Builder does not display expected content.
+Troubleshooting: Website Builder does not display the expected content.

-If your website is built with Namecheap’s free Website Builder, you’ll need to create the website's backup first then restore it manually after the main domain change is complete.
+If your website is built with Namecheap free Website Builder, you’ll need to create a website backup first, then restore it manually after the main domain change is complete.

-Troubleshooting: previous primary domain name does not display any content or shows an error message.
+Troubleshooting: the previous primary domain name does not display any content or shows an error message.

 Your old primary domain (domain1.tld) will get disconnected from your hosting account during the change.
-If you want to retain domain1.tld within the same cPanel account, you’ll need to reinstate it as an Addon Domain (ensure the new document root is correctly setup) or Alias/Parked Domain (it will be pointed to the document root /home/cpuser/public_html automatically).
+If you want to retain domain1.tld in the same cPanel account, you’ll need to reinstate it as an Addon Domain (ensure the new document root is set up correctly) or an Alias/Parked Domain (it will be pointed to the document root /home/cpuser/public_html automatically).

 URL references

-Changing the primary domain of a hosting account affects server-side configuration only.
-In case the website is set up to use domain1.tld as its URL within the internal settings, configuration files, database, etc., these references will not be changed to domain2.tld automatically.
+Changing the primary domain of a hosting account only affects the server-side configuration.
+In case the website is set up to use domain1.tld as its URL in the internal settings, configuration files, database, etc., these references will not be changed to domain2.tld automatically.

-Troubleshooting: new primary domain name redirects to the previous domain.
+Troubleshooting: the new primary domain name redirects to the previous domain.

-Troubleshooting: WordPress-based website redirects to the previous domain.
+Troubleshooting: the WordPress-based website redirects to the previous domain.

-Your WordPress site’s URL needs changing to match the primary domain change.
+Your WordPress site URL should be changed to match the primary domain change.
 Make the update using the WordPress Admin Dashboard or via direct database access.

 Content Management System (CMS)